paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/toulouse-carcassonne-cathare-albi-auch.md

 ### Day 5: Albi  ( UNESCO)
 Albi, an important medieval Episcopal city, graced by an impressive fortress-like cathedral.
 After breakfast, we will drive to about an hour to visit Albi, listed UNESCO World Heritage City, surnamed "The Red City", easily recognizable by it's impressive fortress-like cathedral.
-Discover the historical quarter by strolling inside the  fascinating  old town and the narrow streets lined with red bricks old medieval houses, witness of the rich heritage of the city.
-Wander the Collegiate Saint Salvi, ......
+Discover the historical quarter by strolling inside the fascinating old town, stroll in the narrow streets lined with old brick-built timber-framed houses, as well as Renaissance mansions,  witness of the rich heritage of the city.
+Wander the Collegiate Saint Salvi, one of the most ancient building in Albi and wander it's cloister, admire the slender columns, the capitals, mix of Roman and Gothic art.
+Inside, Feel the light impression of momentum of grace and lighteness and admire the beautifull alignment of the columns.

-Options:
-For Foie Gras lovers, we will stop at Albi Foie Gras, a reputed small shop behind the Collegiate Saint Salvi..

 Next, go to visit the cathedrale Sainte-Cécile. one of the most beautifull cathedral in southern part of France.
 As wide as 133 meters long and 33 meters wide, it is the largest cathedral built on brick in the world.
 Built in the 8th century after the Albigeois crusade, it's a superb example of southern Gothic architecture with fully preserved Renaissance paintings and Last Judgment.
-Next to the cathedral, the Palais de la Berbie,.....

-Then, enjoy a short break along the Tarn River before lunch.
+Inside, admire the magnificient frescoes,  wander it's flamboyant Gothic rood screen, the beautifull statuary and the largest classical organs of France().
+Next to the cathedral, the Palais de la Berbie ( Berbie Palace ), a former episcopal palace now home of the Toulouse-Lautrec museum witch exhibits now a large number of paintings of this famous artist born in Albi.

+Before lunch, we can enjoy a relaxing moment in the romantic gardens of the Berbie Palace, offreing a beautfifull view of the Tarn river and Pont-Vieu.x
 After lunch in a delicious restaurant, we will visit the Cross the Tarn River on Pont-Vieux, which from the 11th century allowed the economic development of the city.
 We will enjoy a boat ride on the Tarn river and discover the city by boat.
 Then, free tim to stroll along the bank of the river.

 Dinner and night in Albi.

 Options:
-After lunch, we can take a short walk inside the town, to the Pont-Vieux and enjoy the city enlighted by night.
+After lunch, we can take a short walk inside the town, to the Pont-Vieux and enjoy the beautifull scenary over the old city fully illuminated.

 ### Day 6: Sauveterre-de-Rouergue - Najac - Cordes-sur-Ciel
 After breakfast, we will proceed to the fortified towns of Albi.
 We will start with the village Sauveterre-de-Rouergue, fortified city built in the 8th century and classified as one of the most beautifull village in France.
 From the beautifull arcade place in downtown,  stroll inside the town enjoy the beautifull facades of the the old half-timbered houses, the Saint Christopher and Saint-Vital fortified gates and the Gothic collegiate.